hypothesis/h/docs/api/design/bulk-api/index.md

   * They don't care about the answer (it can be processed at our leasure)
   * That particular things can be skipped on error (delete if there)
 * Be able to request no content, specific fields or partial return content _(future)_
+* New items can reference each other, even when they don't ids yet _(future)_
+  * We'll get away with this for now, as we predict ids
+  * This is no good for anyone else

 # Basic decisions